-As AI data centers exceed 100 kW per rack they producing heat loads rivaling dozens of household ovens in a single cabinet.
-No wonder cooling systems are working harder than ever.
+As AI data centers exceed 100 kW per rack, they are producing heat loads rivaling dozens of household ovens in a single cabinet.
+No wonder AI data center cooling systems are working harder than ever.
 While everyone focuses on computational power, energy efficiency, and keeping servers cool, corrosion quietly erodes the very systems that keep AI workloads running.
-Here’s what every data center operator needs to know:
+Here’s what every AI data center operator needs to know:

 The Rising Thermal Challenge in AI Data Centers

 AI Workloads are pushing data center cooling systems to unprecedented limits.
 Modern AI Facilities regularly pack 50kW, 100kW, or even more per rack.
 These are thermal loads that traditional cooling simply can’t handle.
-To handle these unprecedented thermal loads, operators are deploying advanced cooling architectures such as Direct-to-chip liquid cooling, rear-door heat exchangers, immersion tanks, and high performance CRAC (Computer Room Air conditioning) and CRAH (Air Handling) systems.
+To handle these unprecedented thermal loads, operators are deploying advanced cooling architectures, including direct-to-chip liquid cooling, rear-door heat exchangers, immersion tanks, and high-performance CRAC (Computer Room Air Conditioning) and CRAH (Air Handling) systems.

 As cooling data centers becomes more complex and critical, one invisible threat accelerates across every component in the thermal management chain: corrosion.
-It may not seem as dramatic as a power outage or hardware failure, but corrosion silently erodes efficiency, shortens equipment lifespan, and system failure.
-Despite this, surprisingly few AI infrastructure discussions address it.
+It may not seem as dramatic as a power outage or hardware failure, but corrosion silently erodes efficiency, shortens equipment lifespan, and leads to system failure.
+Despite this, surprisingly few discussions of AI infrastructure address it.

 Corrosion is the gradual degradation of metal components through chemical reactions with their environment.
-In cooling data centers, this happens when metals like copper, aluminum, and steel are exposed to moisture, oxygen, coolant chemicals, and temperature fluctuations.
+In cooling data centers, this occurs when metals such as copper, aluminum, and steel are exposed to moisture, oxygen, coolant chemicals, and temperature fluctuations.

 AI workloads make corrosion worse.
 This is because higher power densities mean: